joshuaknipe/Blog/content/posts/why-im-starting-a-blog/index.md

 ---
 title: "Why I'm Starting a Blog"
 date: 2024-06-26T09:29:49+01:00
-tags: ['updates', 'personal']
+tags: ["updates", "personal"]
 ---

+{{< lead >}}
-"Who the hell cares what you think, Josh!?"
-Besides my friends and family (and even that's a stretch), probably not many.
+**"Who the hell cares what you think, Josh!?"** Besides my friends and family (and even that's a stretch), probably not many.
 Fortunately, that doesn't bother me anymore!
+{{< /lead >}}

 The core of this post started as my own assessment of whether a blog was right for me.
 I clearly thought the pros outweighed the cons, and maybe you will too by the end.

 ## Initial Hesitations